 Alternative methods of cash flow forecasting

-Example of a cash flow forecast
+Example of a cash flow projection and forecast

 So the ‘money in’ part of the cash flow forecast will look like this: